UYildiz12/UYildiz12.github.io/_posts/2024-04-09-Qlora and RAG-case-study-on-PsychoPy-with-Gemma-2-Model-family.md

 Edit 29.09 2024: You can now try out the improved fine-tuned model for yourself if you'd like in 4 and 8 bit quantized GGUF forms on [Hugging Face](https://huggingface.co/Iuda/Gemma2_27b_QLORA_Psychopy).
 If you'd like to try it out with no gpu access --> Can use this [llama.cpp collab notebook](https://colab.research.google.com/drive/1aI0K9i3u-Y9eIOh1oOZW4b3uLHxo4PmV?usp=sharing) and if you have gpu access or collab pro --> [unsloth notebook](https://colab.research.google.com/drive/136VYE8khISqfx5DeVW3vHB-69PMWDbBf?usp=sharing)

-An upgraded RAG framework on PsychoPy documentation with notebook coming soon™(as soon as i find more hobby-project time) as well.
+An upgraded RAG framework with LangChain on PsychoPy documentation notebook coming soon™(as soon as i find more hobby-project time) as well.